-Out of sync by six hours and seven years, a half century completed, years gained, time lost, at the end of the Meher rains, and the festival of Meskel—in the month of Meskerem, I am here.
+Out of sync by six hours and seven years, this ancient country's, age old way of marking time.
+A half century completed, mine.
+I find, here years gained, time lost, at the end of the Meher rains, and the festival of Meskel—in the month of Meskerem.
+I am here.
 Fire and water on my mind: a burning, a drowning, a joy and a sorrow.

 September 11, 2010 marked the new year of 2003, at exactly 6 .00 pm, in the month of Meskerem, Ethiopian time.
 I am--- I think, finally, perhaps, at the exact and true time.
 I am here during Meskel-the celebration that commemorates the “Finding of the True Cross” by Queen Helena in the 4th century in Jerusalem.
 Having seen in a dream, the way that she would find the true cross, she ordered a bonfire to be sprinkled with Frankincense and lit— its smoke rising and falling to the spot where the true cross was buried.
 Each year the celebrants light bonfires and candles, dance, chant, pray and renew faith.